 You'll also need OpenStreetMap data to build a road network for walking, cycling, and driving.
 OpenStreetMap is a global collaborative map database that rivals or surpasses the quality of commercial maps in many locations.
 Several services extract smaller geographic regions from this database.
 Interline Technologies maintains a collection of extracts updated daily for urban areas around the world .
-Geofabrik provides extracts for larger areas like countries or states, from which you can prepare your own smaller bounding-box extracts using Osmosis , osmconvert, or my current favorite Osmium-Tool.
+Geofabrik provides extracts for larger areas like countries or states, from which you can prepare your own smaller bounding-box extracts using Osmosis , osmconvert, or (our favorite) Osmium-Tool.
 OSM data can be delivered as XML or in the more compact binary PBF format.
-OpenTripPlanner consumes PBF since it's smaller and more efficient.
+OpenTripPlanner consumes only PBF because it's smaller and more efficient.

 $ cd /home/username $ wget http://download.geofabrik.de/north-america/us/oregon-latest.osm.pbf $ osmconvert oregon-latest.osm.pbf -b=-123.043,45.246,-122.276,45.652 --complete-ways -o=portland.pbf $ mv portland.pbf otp

 We find this tool useful for determining the geographic

 coordinates of bounding boxes.
 The CSV option in that tool produces exactly the format expected by

 --complete-ways switch is important to handle roads that cross